callumberry/Automatic-Pet-Feeder/README.md

 ## Branch Explanation

-### calllum, callan, and luke
-- do you testing to not mess up dev and main
-- merge from dev or main
 ### pc-dev
 - for frontend, doesn't include GPIO
 - once personal branch is testing merge with this